Remi-Coulom/joedb/doc/source/intro.rst

 Concurrency Examples
 --------------------

-The example in the previous section opens a joedb database directly, and prevents concurrent writes.
-In order to share write access to the database with other processes, it is also possible to use write transactions with a :joedb:`Client` instead:
+The example in the previous section opens a joedb database directly, which prevents concurrent writes.
+In order to share write access with other processes, it is also possible to use write transactions with a :joedb:`Client`
+instead:

 .. literalinclude:: ./tutorial/src/hello_concurrency.cpp
    :language: c++